EnterpriseDB/tpa/docs/index.md

-At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPAexec can access via ssh (with sudo to root).
+At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPAexec can access via SSH (with sudo to root).

 ### Deployment

 The [``tpaexec deploy``](tpaexec-deploy.md)
 command installs and configures Postgres and other software on the provisioned servers (which may or may not have been created by TPAexec;
-but it doesn't matter who created them so long as ssh and sudo access is available).
+but it doesn't matter who created them so long as SSH and sudo access is available).
 This includes setting up replication, backups, and so on.

 At the end of the deployment stage, Postgres will be up and running.